ConnectedLib/connectedlib10/modules/assessment/section-3-5.md

 <hr/>

-<a name="fn16">16</a>:  -- Weiss, C. H. (1995).
-Nothing as practical as good theory: Exploring theory-based evaluation for comprehensive community initiatives for children and families.
-New Approaches to Evaluating Community Initiatives: Concepts, Methods, and Contexts, 1, 65–92.
+<a name="fn1">1</a>:  _Nothing as Practical as Good Theory: Exploring Theory-Based Evaluation for Comprehensive Community Initiatives for Children and Families_, pp. 65-92, by C. H. Weiss.
+In _New Approaches to Evaluating Community Initiatives: Concepts, Methods, and Contexts_.